 Disney+ Finally Adding This Classic ‘90s Cartoon

-Disney+ will be adding the classic 90's cartoon Pepper Ann to its catalog starting September 8th –– five days before its 25th anniversary.
-The catch is, it's only the first three of the five seasons joining the streaming platform.
-Nevertheless, fans of the series should be excited about the new addition considering there have been many requests for the show to be added to the catalog since its launch in Dec.
-2019.
+Disney+ will be adding the classic '90s cartoon Pepper Ann to its catalog starting September 8th –– five days before its 25th anniversary.
+The catch is, only the first three of the five seasons will be added to the streaming platform.
+Nevertheless, fans of the series should be excited about the new addition considering there have been many requests for the show to be added to the Disney+ catalog since its launch in December 2019.

 Pepper Ann gets added on Disney+ USA on September 8th